Welcome Bonus of 5% of starting salary and Relocation Packages of upto £8000 available (subject to t&c's)

 Lancashire & South Cumbria NHS Foundation Trust provides a range of services including secondary mental health care across this area.
 Specialist provision comprises inpatient child and adolescent mental health services, perinatal mental health and forensic services including low and medium secure care.

-The Trust also provides a range of physical health and well-being services in the community alongside a range of partners in the Lancashire and South Cumbria.
+The Trust also provides a range of physical health and well-being services in the community alongside a range of partners in the Lancashire and South Cumbria area.

 Lancashire & South Cumbria Foundation Trust encourages flexible working, we believe that a positive work/life balance benefits NHS employees through improved health and wellbeing.
 We would consider working patterns such as; term time, part time, compressed hours, flexi-time and career breaks.
 We encourage applicants to state clearly on their application forms this request and discuss these options at interview.